-- 6) 4:6b and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind: The picture painted in the midst, around and about the throne are four beasts.
-It may be understood these creatures to be cherubim; the spectacular angelic beings who surround the throne of God. - There is there position: They are the closest beings to God.
+The picture painted in the midst, around and about the throne are four beasts.
+It may be understood these creatures to be cherubim; the spectacular angelic beings who surround the throne of God.

+- They are positioned: They are the closest beings to God.
 They are the angelic beings who are posted in the middle of each side of the throne.
-They are the guardians of God's throne and of His holy presence. - Eyes are everywhere: These living creatures had eyes all over their bodies.
-God unceasingly exercises His omnipresence and sovereignty over creation.
-They would be seen all over the throne and would see everything around the throne having greater insight and perception than any man.
+They are the guardians of God's throne and of His holy presence. - Eyes are everywhere: These living creatures have eyes all over their bodies.
+God unceasingly exercises His omnipresence and sovereignty over Creation.
+They are seen all over the throne and can see everything around the throne, having greater insight and perception than any man.

 All are under God's infinite wisdom.

 Four is the number for universal.

-Four living beasts is symbolic to four standards of Israel.
+Four living beasts are symbolic to four standards of Israel.

 Full of eyes is symbolic to sight, perfection of insight.

+NOT APART OF THE LESSON VERSE 7

-4:7 Who are these living beings who are privileged to be in God's presence day and night, and to declare His majestic holiness?
-These being who never have to leave God's presence, not even for a moment?
-Undoubted, they are beings who were created for this very purpose.
-They seem to be the same beings as the cherubim seen in Ezekiel's vision (Eze.1:5) and the seraphim seen in Isaiah's vision (Is.6:1-3).
-What makes them so hard to identify is the fact that they share features of the seraphim and cherubim, yet even their similarities are not consistent.
-Many commentators offer a variety of explanations, however, I simply don't know.
-I haven't received one that residues in my spirit.
+4:7 And the first beast was like a lion, and the second beast like a calf, and the third beast had a face as a man, and the fourth beast was like a flying eagle.
+Who are these living beings who are privileged to be in God's presence day and night, and to declare His majestic holiness?
+These being who never have to leave God's presence, not even for a moment undoubtedly are beings who were created for this very purpose.
+They seem to be similar to the same beings as the cherubim seen in Ezekiel's vision (Eze.1:5) and the seraphim seen in Isaiah's vision (Is.6:1-3).
+They share features of the seraphim and cherubim, and yet even their similarities are not consistent.
+Many commentators offer a variety of explanations.
 Many things on earth are given to us as "shadows" or "copies" of greater heavenly realities.
 Some things He just do not reveal right away.
-But, they are certainly amazing and very powerful
+But, they are certainly amazing and very powerful.